caseyverse/caseyverse.github.io/src/locations/ctower.md

 ## Central Station

 Central Station is a high passenger volume station located beneath Central Tower's lobby.
-It serves as an intersection between the [Metro](metro.md)'s many lines.
-Though not a terminal, it does serve as a frequent stop for many regional trains coming to or from Furtropolis Union Station, often simultaneously.
+It serves as an intersection between the [Metro](metro.md)'s many lines, and acts as structural support for the tower above.
+Though not a terminal, it does serve as a frequent stop for many regional trains coming to or from Union Station, often simultaneously.